Mathnerd314/stroscot/docs/Commentary/Verification.rst

 assert - error if trace exists where expression is false, omitted if compiler can prove true, otherwise runtime check with error if expression evaluates to false, assume expr - prunes traces where expression is false. backtracking implementation at runtime.

 Regarding debug-only assertions that are only checked in debug builds, in practice the unconditional "release" assertions are more useful/common than debug.
 Policies like “checked in debug” versus “checked in release” don't belong in a programming language.
-If you really want a debug-only check, you can say ``if(DEBUG) { requires X }``.
+If you really want a debug-only check, you can say ``if(DEBUG) { assert X }``.

 Imagine you're designing a car and put in air bags.
 You test the car and the air bags in all sorts of configurations and they work great and are much safer.
 But just as you're getting ready to go into production to send the car out to consumers, you take out all the airbags.
 That's what debug-only assertions are like.